wp-plugins/csv-2-post/readme.txt

 = Will you make changes to the plugin to suit my needs? = We note every request on a "To Do" list and we intend to keep working through the list every week.
 If your needs are more urgent we can be hired.
-It is mainly Ryan Bayne who handles the more intense requests when clients have deadlines, something we take very serious.
+It is mainly Ryan Bayne who handles the more complex requests.
+However sometimes we can add a new feature to the free edition quickly so please push for the free option first.

 = Will development continue for this plugin? =
 Our To Do list for CSV 2 POST is already extensive.
 Ideas, requests and